acolijn/geant4-geometry-editor/README.md

 # Geant4 Geometry Editor

+A web-based visual editor for creating and modifying Geant4 detector geometries.
+This tool allows you to create complex 3D geometries through an intuitive interface and export them to JSON format for use in Geant4 simulations.

 A web-based application for creating and editing Geant4 geometry JSON files with a graphical interface.
 This tool allows you to visually design detector geometries and export them as JSON files that can be used with Geant4.

 ## Features